eg/ekmek.js/README.md

 # ekmek.js
- a simple javascript function for bread making
+ a simple javascript function for bread baking